abitravers1989/CV/README.md

 - Environmental economic analysis (First).

-### Calday Grange Grammar School West Kirby Grammar School (September 2000 - July 2007) ###
+### Calday Grange Grammar School  & West Kirby Grammar School (September 2000 - July 2007) ###

 Despite the fact the 11+ disadvantages dyslexics like myself, I managed, with 'only' 2 solid years of practice to pass.

 **A Levels**

-A, A, B (A at As Level) Chemistry, History, Geography, Biology
+A, A, B (A at As Level) Including: Chemistry, History, Geography, Biology

 **GCSEs**

-6 A*'s' Including Mathematics, Physics, ICT, Chemistry 4 A's
+6 A*'s' Including: Mathematics, Physics, ICT, Chemistry

+4 A's

 ## Recent Experience ##